 After searching several stores, I finally found the perfect container for my needs.
 The exact one I purchased is the Sterilite Stack & Carry.
 I got mine at Target, but they might be available at craft stores too since the packaging suggests it’s meant for craft supplies.
 Be careful though, because a lot of similar containers I saw at Michael’s were not deep enough to hold a standing bottle of polish.

 I organized it further using these plastic silverware organizers.
 You can go as cheap or fancy as you want with that.
 I went cheap.
 I got this set of from Amazon for $6.
-They’re not particularly nice, but perfect for my needs.

 The dividers serve two purposes.
 One, everything isn’t sliding around getting mixed up.
 Two, since liquid products have to be stored on their side, if they were to leak it would at least be somewhat contained.